 On the Marvel side of things, the story's general premise seems to be a combination of Annihilation Conquest, where Ultron merges with a sentient technological virus to achieve a stronger form and threaten the entire universe, and Ultron Forever, where Ultron achieves godlike power (the Odinforce in that case rather than the Infinity Stones) and uses it to enslave/exterminate humanity.
 The first story trailer even shows him making Asgard his throne much like in Ultron Forever.

-From Capcom's end, the plot closely resembles the ArchieMega Man/Sonic the Hedgehog crossover comic event Worlds Unite, in which Sigma forms an alliance with a being from an alternate universe, merges his and their universes together, achieves near-godlike power, and attempts to conquer the merged world.
+From Capcom's end, the plot closely resembles the ArchieMega Man/Sonic The Hedgehog crossover comic event Worlds Unite, in which Sigma forms an alliance with a being from an alternate universe, merges his and their universes together, achieves near-godlike power, and attempts to conquer the merged world.
 Though unlike Worlds Unite, he regards his partner Ultron here as close to an equal rather than a servant with a Restraining Bolt as he did with his captives Doctors Eggman and Wily there.

-This is the first Marvel fighting game by Capcom, and the first Marvel game by Capcom since the beginning of their long-running partnership in The Punisher, not to feature any character associated with the X-Men, be they hero or villain.
+This is the first Marvel fighting game by Capcom, and the first Marvel game by Capcom since the beginning of their long-running partnership in The Punisher, not to feature any playable character associated with the X-Men, be they hero or villain.